 Ingredients for nasturtium hot sauce

-- You will need approximately 1 cup of closely packed nasturtium flowers.
-It is always best to pick flowers at herbs in the morning after the dew has dried off their leaves and petals but before the sun is high in the sky (noon) when the plants are too dry.
+Nasturtiums – you can use any colour of your nasturtiums and the colour of the flowers will change the colour of the sauce.
+It is always best to pick the flowers in the morning after the dew has dried but before the sun is too high in the sky (noon) and flowers are too dry.

 The only equipment you need here is a jar large enough to hold all your ingredients.
 Please sterilise it first, see instructions on my sterilising resources page, and some small sterilised bottles to store the resulting hot sauce in.